N-AO5/tech264-IaC/terraform notes/README.md

 # Research Terraform

 ## What is Terraform?
 What is it used for?
+**Primarily for orchestration tool used to provision infrastructure**

-Terraform is an open-source Infrastructure as Code (IaC) tool created by HashiCorp.
-It allows you to define, provision, and manage infrastructure resources such as virtual machines, storage, networking, and more across multiple cloud platforms (e.g., AWS, Azure, Google Cloud) and on-premises environments using declarative configuration files.
+- Terraform is an open-source Infrastructure as Code (IaC) tool created by HashiCorp.

+- It allows you to define, create, deploys and manage infrastructure resources such as virtual machines, storage, networking, and more across multiple cloud platforms  and on-premises environments using declarative configuration files.

+- Terraform sees infrastructure as immutable, meaning it can destroy and create as needed.

+- Uses Hashicorp configuration language (HCL) which can be seamlessly converted to JSON

 ## Why use Terraform?
 The benefits?

 - Consistency and Repeatability: Ensures that infrastructure is deployed in the same way every time, eliminating configuration drift.

 - Version Control: Infrastructure code can be stored in repositories, allowing teams to track changes and roll back to previous versions if necessary.

 - Multi-Cloud Support: Simplifies managing infrastructure across multiple cloud providers using a consistent language.

+- Cloud agnostic: Uses different providers, each provider maintains their own plug-ins that will allow us to interface with the API of that particular provider.

 - Automation: Reduces the need for manual provisioning, making it easier to manage complex, scalable infrastructures efficiently.

 - Collaboration: Multiple teams can collaborate on infrastructure code, using version-controlled repositories to make changes.

+- Declarative: You define the desired state of your infrastructure (e.g., "I want 3 instances running"), and the IaC tool figures out how to achieve that.

+- Open source: Can be used for free commercial by businesses but can't use their code to compete against them.

+- Easy to use

 ## Alternatives to Terraform
 - AWS CloudFormation